devsystem2019/GitHubPullRequestTest/README.md

-# GithubActionsTest
+# GitHub Pull Request Test

-This project is dedicated for test automation of Github Actions related scenarios.
-Please DO-NOT update things without knowing the consequences!!
+This repository is used for GitHub pull request support test validation, please DO NOT make any changes to this repository.